WASdev/gitbook.voice.gateway.for.watson/README.md

 # Introduction to Voice Gateway for Watson Beta

 IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson provides a Session Initiation Protocol (SIP) gateway into a set of orchestrated Watson services to automate or assist customer interactions.
 **???
 Can we get a little higher level?
 Why might people use this?
-What are the benefits of using it?**
+What are the benefits of using the voice gateway?**

 ### See it in action